This article is based on a Raconteur report about the democratization of product design. You can download your copy of the full report here.

 After the team completes an initial design in CAD, it gets quickly vetted by the machining, assembly, and quality teams.
 The team can then discover any manufacturability issues, tune tolerance stack-ups and make any number of minor tweaks and improvements in a rapid prototype cycle.
 By having a highly-skilled, tight-knit team working on a product they are fully invested in, GFC has been able to deliver some of the best campers on the market.
 Ultimately reducing their lead time on a custom product to a mere 10 weeks.

-Update your Design Process with Fusion 360
+Update your Product Design Process with Fusion 360

 These three companies make at least one thing clear: No matter if your office is fully in-person, fully remote, or based on a hybrid, collaborative model, there’s always room for improvement with your design process.